-The Civic Design Review Committee holds a standing meeting the third Monday of each month online.
+The Civic Design Review Committee holds a standing meeting the third Monday of each month in a hybird format.
 If the regularly scheduled meeting falls on a legal holiday, the meeting will be rescheduled to the Monday immediately preceding or following.
 Please check the Arts Commission website for accurate schedule information.
 Agendas are posted 72 hours in advance of the meeting in accordance with the Sunshine Ordinance.